 Whether a carrier obtaining the numbers for another TSP or wholesale customer should be responsible for reporting on the use of those numbers and, if so, how?

 The proposal in section 2.1 above contains a recommendation for carriers to go back to the wholesale customers to whom they are providing numbering resources and obtain specific utilization information.
-If the definition of Unassigned/Unreported Resold TNs above is adopted along with the reporting of Utilization, it will become readily apparent to the CRTC and the CNA which carriers are holding excess inventory because of wholesale activity (i.e., the quantity of Unassigned/Unreported Resold TNs will be high).
+If the definition of Unassigned/Unreported Resold TNs above is adopted along with the reporting of Utilization, it will become readily apparent to the CRTC and the CNA which carriers are i) holding excess inventory because of their wholesale customers, or ii) not receiving reporting from their wholesale customers.
 Further actions can be taken where concerns are present.

-Recommendation 10: The Canadian carriers with assigned numbering resources to adopt the reporting of Unassigned/Unreported Resold TNs by the time the first Utilization reports are required.

-Recommendation 11: The CSCN recommends that, prior to the due date of the first G-NRUF utilization reports: i) carriers and non-carriers receiving telephone numbers from another party be required to report utilization to the carrier whose OCN is associated with the received TNs, and ii) the carrier providing the telephone numbers be required to the maximum extent feasible to obtain utilization information from parties to whom it provides numbering resources on a wholesale basis and to include received information about the Assigned TN quantities in their semi-annual utilization reports.

 What would trigger escalation of a particular request for numbers to the Commission?